-Ally: A creature can move through a square occupied by an ally.
+Ally: A creature can move through a square occupied by an ally, but may not end a turn in the same square.

-Enemy: A creature can't generally move through a square occupied by an enemy unless that enemy is Helpless.
+Enemy: A creature may not enter or move through a square occupied by an enemy unless that enemy is Helpless.